Pro-Pose: Unpaired Full-Body Portrait Synthesis via Canonical UV Maps: Conclusion

 \section{Conclusion}

 In this paper, we presented a novel framework for generating photorealistic, reposed human avatars from unconstrained single images.
-By introducing a self-supervised \textit{Donor-based UV Reposing} strategy, we effectively decoupled pose from texture, enabling our Flow Matching generator to learn robust identity preservation from massive unpaired image collections.
+By introducing a self-supervised \textit{Donor-based UV Reposing} strategy operating on full-body UV textures, we effectively decoupled pose from appearance, enabling our Flow Matching generator to learn robust full-body identity preservation from massive unpaired image collections.
 We further showed that this strong base model can be rapidly specialized via multi-image fine-tuning to handle more extreme reposing scenarios.
-By standardizing data into a base clothing and formulating generation in canonical UV space, our approach provides a scalable foundation for creating high-fidelity, controllable digital avatars from everyday photography.
+By standardizing data into a base clothing and formulating generation in canonical UV space, our approach provides a scalable foundation for creating high-fidelity, controllable digital avatars from everyday photography, and serves as a powerful canonical intermediate for downstream applications such as virtual try-on.